kammous/k8s-training-doc/content/Labels_and_annotations/01-labels/_index.md

 k8s@k8s-master-01:~$
 ```

-You can add as many as label you want
+You can add as many as label you want.

-We can add a prefix like app   ( eg: app/dev=true ) which is also a valid label
+We can add a prefix like `app`   ( eg: `app/dev=true` ) which is also a valid label.

 |Limitations||
 |-------|---|